10 Best RN to BSN Programs in Texas (Online & Campus) – 2023 Rankings

 • A clear drug screen and criminal background check.

-What are the 10 Best Accredited RN to BSN Programs in Texas (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Texas for 2023?

 Program Overview: The RN to BSN program at the University of Texas Health Science Center at Houston’s Cizik School of Nursing offers you the opportunity to study full time or part time.
 It is approved not only by the Texas Board of Nursing, but also by the Texas Higher Education Coordinating Board.
 Most students enroll in the three-semester program, but a two-semester option also exists if you are interested.
 It is 100% online, and while 60 prerequisite hours are required to graduate, you can apply as long as you have completed 40.